torinmr/Voxel/README.md

 *Controls*

 WASD to move, mouse to look around.
+Hold Shift to move much faster.

 Press Enter to switch to a different movement mode (similar to Minecraft's fly mode), where WASD moves you only horizontally, and Q and R go up and down.